Happy family of three having fun outside

 Mother outside with her two children

-Meet Our Team Members
+Meet Our Leadership Team

 Roz - headshot

-Executive Director
+CEO/Executive Director

-Roslyn Dashiell is PEI Kids’ Executive Director with responsibility for overseeing the agency’s programs, development, staff, and community outreach; and executing its strategic initiatives.
-Roslyn has over 20 years of well-rounded experience in the corporate and non-profit sectors, including spearheading infrastructure initiatives; writing and managing grants; compliance and reporting; institutional marketing; and staff, fiscal, and organizational management.
-Prior to joining PEI Kids, Roz was Business Manager for Interfaith Caregivers of Greater Mercer County; and Director of Community Relations for Gwynedd-Mercy University.
-She was also grant writer for the Rutgers University Walter Rand School of Public Policy’s offender re-entry program, Opportunity Reconnect, located in Camden, NJ.
-Roz has a certification in Criminology, a B.A. from Rutgers University, and an M.B.A from Centenary University.
-Her background in marketing, development, and management provides a valuable combination of skills for helping PEI Kids strengthen its programs and community outreach and achieve its goals for the future.
+Roz has over 20 years’ experience in the corporate and non-profit sectors.
+Prior to joining PEI Kids, she was Director of Community Relations for Gwynedd-Mercy University and Business Manager for Interfaith Caregivers of Greater Mercer County.
+She was also the grant writer for the Rutgers University’s Walter Rand School of Public Policy offender re-entry program in Camden (NJ) and held executive positions in the financial services and advertising industries.
+Roz has been a guest speaker for the U.S. Dept. of Justice, and her work has been recognized in regional and national publications.
+She holds a B.A. from Rutgers University, a Certification in criminology, and an MBA from Centenary University.
+Roz brings a valuable combination of skills for helping PEI Kids strengthen its programs and achieve its goals for the future.

 Rachel - headshot